Changing the Face of Dentistry

 So, what is Orofacial Myofunctional Therapy?
 As with developing an excellent golf swing, tennis swing, or other sport move, you must develop muscle tone and a style, then use repetition to build connections between your brain and muscles (neuromuscular training) to make the moves automatic.
 In the same way, myofunctional therapy is the neuro-muscular toning and re-education of oral, facial, and pharyngeal muscles (lips, tongue, cheeks, face, and throat) through a series of activities which helps normalize the developing or developed, head and neck structures and function.
 The therapy includes behavioral modification and also eliminates dysfunctional habits.
 It disorganizes, the repatterns related functions of these muscles such as breathing, sucking, chewing, swallowing and speech as well as the rest position of the tongue and cheeks.
 Therapy forms, balances, and stabilizes, the mouth, jaws and their associated structures as well as systems of the skull.

 Your Mouth Matters!
-Myofunctional Therapy Companion Guide: (Click on the title to watch a short version of the trailer below and/or to purchase it.
-You then create a Vimeo password to access the video from any of your devices any time.)
+Myofunctional Therapy Companion Guide: (Watch a short version of the trailer below and/or to purchase it below.)

 Bonus segments cover pill-swallowing plus head and neck stretches to ease shoulder and neck pain associated with MYOForward-Head-Posture .
 A final bonus covers two weeks of post-frenum release therapy, also available separately.

 Make sure you readFacial Meltdown Birth to Death and How It Affects Your Overall Health to learn how the above Companion Video helps you attain the health you deserve.
 [Click here and here for a few studies regarding children and apnea.]